joebew42/mars-rover-kata/readme.md

     - Try to use `AssertThat` with custom matchers
     - Try to use `AssertJ`

+- [R] Try to remove all the conditionals in the method `execute` by extracting the `command`s

+- [F] The method `execute` should receive an array of commands and execute them all

 - [F] A rover can rotate left with it received the command `l`.

 - [F] A rover can rotate left with it received the command `r`.